|LUKOIL MID-EAST LIMITED||Production of oil, gas and condensate|

 In March 2014, commercial oil production commenced at the field.

 BLOCK 10 PROJECT

-sq. km block is located in Di-Kar and Mutanna provinces, 120 km west of Basra, in the proximity of such major Iraqi oil fields as Rumaila and West Qurna.
-Between 2013 and 2014, the block was cleared of mines and between April 2014-February 2015, 2 ths. km of the block were covered by 2D seismic surveys.
-The seismic surveys helped determine the promising targets for exploration drilling activities.
+The 5.5 ths. sq. km block is located in Di-Kar and Mutanna provinces, 120 km west of Basra, in the proximity of such major Iraqi oil fields as Rumaila and West Qurna.

 The consortium of PJSC LUKOIL and Statoil (Norway) was declared the winning bidder and was awarded the West Qurna-2 development rights.

 A Service contract was signed for the development and production at the West Qurna-2 field.

 A Service contract for the development and production at West Qurna-2 took effect following its ratification by the Iraqi Council of Ministers.

 A turnkey contract was signed with Baker Hughes for the production drilling and development of 23 wells at West Qurna-2.